-Basic Hockey Rules: Players and Field Zones
+Basic Samoa Rugby Union Rules: Players and Field Zones

-Hockey is a sport that is actually easy to understand, if you already grasp the basics.
-For example, there is hockey faceoff, a term that signifies the position where the game begins.
+Rugby is a sport that is actually easy to understand, if you already grasp the basics.
+For example, there is Rugby faceoff, a term that signifies the position where the game begins.
 Faceoff position is very important and each team must use this position as the starting point of each game, whether it is at the beginning of the game, or in the middle when the game is back from timeout.

-Hockey Rules to Understand
+Samoa Rugby Rules to Understand

-Hockey Faceoff Explained
+Samoa Rugby Faceoff Explained

-Basically, hockey faceoff is the start of a game.
-In the beginning of a hockey game, the referee will ask both team players to stand in the middle of the field, in a way so each team stands on their defensive areas.
+Basically, Rugby faceoff is the start of a game.
+In the beginning of a Rugby game, the referee will ask both team players to stand in the middle of the field, in a way so each team stands on their defensive areas.
 Afterward, the referee will throw the puck in the middle of the team, and that’s when the game starts.
 There are several faceoff areas in the middle of the field, and they are used to start and restart the game.
 Legally, every game must start from here.